 - Dress Code - Casual everywhere but not beach attire.
 Must wear a shirt/wrap in town.
 You will be more comfortable in some of the fine dining restaurants a little more elegantly dressed but formal attire is not required anywhere that I know of.

-- Taxes - Hotels, restaurants and other service industries charge a 9% Government tax.
+- Taxes - Hotels, restaurants and other service industries charge a 10% Government tax, 2% Island Enhancement Tax and 10% Service Charge.
 No sales taxes at stores and shops.

 - Tipping - Most hotels and restaurants automatically add in a 10% service charge.
 You may give additional tips if service warrants it.

 - ATMs - All four banks in St. Kitts have ATMs in Basseterre.
-The National Bank has a number of others at various places around the island, but I am unsure if your card will work in them.
-Your best bet is to go one of the three banks on the Circus in town or the Scotiabank in Birdrock.
-The Marriott Casino ATM give US currency but only works with Visa, M/C and debit cards on Cirrus network.
-All other ATMs will give funds in EC dollars.
+The St Kitts Nevis Anguilla National Bank has a number of others at various places around the island.
+CIBC/First Caribbean has an ATM dispensing cash only in the lobby of the Sugar Bay Club in Frigate Bay.
+All the banks in downtown Basseterre on the Circus.
+The Bank of Nova Scotia also has a location in Birdrock.
+Scotia Bank inside the Basseterre branch and the Marriott Casino ATM give US currency but only works with Visa, M/C and debit cards on Cirrus network.
+Most ATMs will give funds in EC dollars.

-- Credit Cards - Most hotels, restaurants and businesses take all major credit cards although some can not accept American Express.
+- Credit Cards - Most hotels, restaurants and businesses take all major credit cards.
+American Express is not accepted widely.
 Do not assume you can pay by credit card.

 - Entry Requirements - Visitors will require a passport.
 It is also very important to have an exit ticket to somewhere, most preferably your country of origin, regardless of the length of your stay.